-In Nevada, as in other states, the main reason for all the unsafe driving at intersections is simple: people are in a hurry.
-Too often, the traffic signal’s yellow light has come to symbolize “hurry up” instead of “prepare to stop.”
+In Nevada, the main reason for all the unsafe driving at intersections is simple: people are in a hurry.
+And sometimes it costs them their life.
+In just 5 years…

 Stop on red and look right before turning on green.

 Make a complete stop at traffic signals and stop signs.